 King’s Quarter Transformation project

-The King’s Quarter transformation project is investigating possibilities for enhancing a number of University buildings in Old Aberdeen, these include: King’s College, Cromwell Tower, the Stack, the Senate Wing and New King’s.
+The King’s Quarter transformation project is investigating possibilities for enhancing a number of University buildings in Old Aberdeen, these include: King’s College, Cromwell Tower, the Stack, and the Senate Wing.

 Throughout the summer, staff and students have attended consultation sessions and sent suggestions and ideas through email and Yammer.
 The feedback has been extremely valuable in letting us know what is important to staff and students currently, and what future possibilities might be.